2112 Requirements of Rejection Based on Inherency; Burden of Proof [R-07.2022]

 "[T]he discovery of a previously unappreciated property of a prior art composition, or of a scientific explanation for the prior art’s functioning, does not render the old composition patentably new to the discoverer."
 Atlas Powder Co. v.
 IRECO Inc., 190 F.3d 1342, 1347, 51 USPQ2d 1943, 1947 (Fed.
 Cir.
 1999).
 Thus the claiming of a new use, new function or unknown property which is inherently present in the prior art does not necessarily make the claim patentable.
 In re Best, 562 F.2d 1252, 1254, 195 USPQ 430, 433 (CCPA 1977).
 In In re Crish, 393 F.3d 1253, 1258, 73 USPQ2d 1364, 1368 (Fed.
 Cir.
 2004), the court held that the claimed promoter sequence obtained by sequencing a prior art plasmid that was not previously sequenced was anticipated by the prior art plasmid which necessarily possessed the same DNA sequence as the claimed oligonucleotides.
 The court stated that "just as the discovery of properties of a known material does not make it novel, the identification and characterization of a prior art material also does not make it novel."
 Id.
 See also MPEP § 2112.01 with regard to inherency and product-by-process claims and MPEP § 2141.02 with regard to inherency and rejections under 35 U.S.C.
 103.

 II.
-INHERENT FEATURE NEED NOT BE RECOGNIZED AT THE TIME OF THE INVENTION
+INHERENT FEATURE NEED NOT BE RECOGNIZED AT THE RELEVANT TIME

 III.
 A REJECTION UNDER 35 U.S.C.
-102/103 CAN BE MADE WHEN THE PRIOR ART PRODUCT SEEMS TO BE IDENTICAL EXCEPT THAT THE PRIOR ART IS SILENT AS TO AN INHERENT CHARACTERISTIC
+102 AND 103 CAN BE MADE WHEN THE PRIOR ART PRODUCT SEEMS TO BE IDENTICAL EXCEPT THAT THE PRIOR ART IS SILENT AS TO AN INHERENT CHARACTERISTIC

 Where applicant claims a composition in terms of a function, property or characteristic and the composition of the prior art is the same as that of the claim but the function is not explicitly disclosed by the reference, the examiner may make a rejection under both 35 U.S.C.
-102 and 103, expressed as a 102 /103 rejection.
+102 and 103.
 "There is nothing inconsistent in concurrent rejections for obviousness under 35 U.S.C.
 103 and for anticipation under 35 U.S.C.
 102."
 In re Best, 562 F.2d 1252, 1255 n.4, 195 USPQ 430, 433 n.4 (CCPA 1977).
 This same rationale should also apply to product, apparatus, and process claims claimed in terms of function, property or characteristic.
 Therefore, a 35 U.S.C.
-102 /103 rejection is appropriate for these types of claims as well as for composition claims.
+102 and 103 rejection is appropriate for these types of claims as well as for composition claims.

 IV.
-EXAMINER MUST PROVIDE RATIONALE OR EVIDENCE TENDING TO SHOW INHERENCY
+EXAMINER MUST PROVIDE RATIONALE OR EVIDENCE TO SHOW INHERENCY

 The fact that a certain result or characteristic may occur or be present in the prior art is not sufficient to establish the inherency of that result or characteristic.
 In re Rijckaert, 9 F.3d 1531, 1534, 28 USPQ2d 1955, 1957 (Fed.
 Cir.
 1993) (reversed rejection because inherency was based on what would result due to optimization of conditions, not what was necessarily present in the prior art); In re Oelrich, 666 F.2d 578, 581-82, 212 USPQ 323, 326 (CCPA 1981).
 Also, "[a]n invitation to investigate is not an inherent disclosure" where a prior art reference "discloses no more than a broad genus of potential applications of its discoveries."
 Metabolite Labs., Inc. v.
 Lab.
 Corp. of Am.
 Holdings, 370 F.3d 1354, 1367, 71 USPQ2d 1081, 1091 (Fed.
 Cir.
 2004) (explaining that "[a] prior art reference that discloses a genus still does not inherently disclose all species within that broad category" but must be examined to see if a disclosure of the claimed species has been made or whether the prior art reference merely invites further experimentation to find the species).